elastic/integrations/packages/nagios_xi/docs/README.md

 - `service `: Provides Nagios XI service metrics by default, including current load, current users, ping, HTTP, SSH, root partition, swap users, and total processes.

 Note:
-- Users can monitor and view logs from the ingested documents for Nagios XI in the `logs-*` index pattern in `Discover`.
+You can monitor and view logs from the ingested documents for Nagios XI in the `logs-*` index pattern in `Discover`.
 For metrics, the index pattern is `metrics-*`.

 ## Compatibility

 This integration has been tested against `Nagios-XI Version: 5.8.7`

-## Prerequisites
+## Prerequisites:

-Users need Elasticsearch for storing and searching their data and Kibana for visualizing and managing it.
-They can either use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on their own hardware.
+- Elasticsearch: For storing and searching data.
+- Kibana: For visualizing and managing data.

+You have two options for deploying Elasticsearch and Kibana:
+1. Elastic Cloud (Recommended): Fully managed and hosted by Elastic.
+2. Self-Managed: Deploy and manage the Elastic Stack on your own hardware.

-In order to ingest data from Nagios XI:
-- Users must know the host for Nagios XI and add that host when configuring the integration package.
+In order to ingest data from Nagios XI, you must know the host for Nagios XI and add that host when configuring the integration package.

 ## Setup